ianarawjo/khanalyze/README.md

 ### Example

 Open 'editor.html' to mess around!

+Tested in latest versions of Chrome, Firefox, Safari, and IE.

 ### API methods
 - **setParser(parser,options)**: Sets parser (see method for more info)